google/fonts/cc-by-sa/knowledge/modules/readability_and_accessibility/lessons/how_type_influences_readability/content.md

 Reading is a complex cognitive process that involves working out what meanings are represented by a set of symbols in a [writing system](https://fonts.google.com/knowledge/glossary/script_writing_system), such as the [Latin alphabet](https://fonts.google.com/knowledge/glossary/latin).
-Scholars who are trying to understand how people read can have expertise in a broad range of areas such as psychology, linguistics, semiotics, literary critics, vision sciences, and anthropology.
+Scholars researching how people read can have expertise in a broad range of areas such as psychology, linguistics, semiotics, literary critics, vision sciences, and anthropology.
 This article is a brief overview of how people read focusing on how those with normal or corrected vision (with glasses/spectacles or contact lenses) read letters, words, phrases and longer texts.
-This article does not cover how people read by touch with braille.
+(It does not cover the use of braille.)
 This overview also introduces how typographic decisions can influence the process of reading.

-Reading is what we do, and [readability](https://fonts.google.com/knowledge/glossary/readability) refers to qualities of a text that make reading easier.
+Reading is what we do, while [readability](https://fonts.google.com/knowledge/glossary/readability) refers to qualities of a text that make reading easier.
 This includes content decisions, or format decisions, which help a reader to easily engage with and comprehend the message intended by the author.
 Poor readability can obscure, change, or convince the reader never even engage with the author's message.

 Readability describes how easily a reader engages with and understands the message intended by the author(s).